PHPMailer/PHPMailer/UPGRADING.md

 # Upgrading from PHPMailer 5.2 to 6.0

-PHPMailer 6.0 is a major update containing some backward-compatibility breaks.
+PHPMailer 6.0 is a major update, breaking backward compatibility.

 If you're in doubt about how you should be using PHPMailer 6, take a look at the examples as they have all been updated to work in a PHPMailer 6.0 style.